What are the characteristics of this option strategy?

 Where does this strategy typically fall in the range of risk-reward and probability of profit?

-The goal of gamma scalping is to make small profits from rapid changes in implied volatility.
-As such, the risk-reward and probability of profit will vary depending on the exact strategy used.
-Generally speaking, the risk is low and the reward is small, but the probability of success is high.
+The goal of gamma scalping is to make small profits from rapid moves in the underlying price.
+As such, the risk-reward and probability of profit will vary depending on the exact structure used.
+The reward per scalp is small, but the risk is the entire premium paid plus hedging costs, and the trade only wins if realised volatility exceeds the implied volatility paid, so the probability of success is not high.

 How is this strategy affected by the greeks?